warp5tw/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

 12. Test message bridging.

     * Power up or reboot Poleg EVB A and Poleg EVB B. Make sure that login screens of Poleg EVBs are displayed on the terminal window (e.g. Tera Term) on your workstation.
-    * Power up or reboot Supermicro MBD-X9SCL-F-0 and login into Ubuntu 14.04 as a normal user.
+    * Power up or reboot Supermicro MBD-X9SCL-F-0 and log in Ubuntu 14.04 as a normal user.
       + Open a terminal window and execute **kcs_switch.sh** and **insert_ipmi_mod.sh** created in step-10 with the root privilege.
       + If the scripts are not created, input the contents of **kcs_switch.sh** and **insert_ipmi_mod.sh** except the #!/bin/sh line manually.
       + The user can use the following command in a terminal window under Ubuntu 14.04 on Supermicro MBD-X9SCL-F-0 to verify Poleg system interface.